 Key points are as follows:

-- All electronic content that is generally available to University employees, students, applicants or the general public.
-Those with disabilities must be able to have a similar experience or outcome to those without disabilities.
+- All electronic content that is generally available to University employees, students, applicants or the general public must be available to those with disabilities such that they are able to experience a similar experience or outcome.

 - New content should be developed in a manner that is accessible